 A call came into the Sheriff's Department employee line, not dispatch, around 11:30 a.m.
 Thursday from a man who said he murdered his wife and child, would commit suicide himself and was going to burn the house down, Sheriff's Department spokeswoman Kelly Hoover said.

-She said the Sheriff’s Department sent a reverse 9-1-1 call to residents in the area, telling them to shelter in place, and evacuated the adjacent neighbors to the home.
+She said the Sheriff’s Department sent a reverse notification call through the 9-1-1 system to residents in the area, telling them to shelter in place, and evacuated the adjacent neighbors to the home.

 The area was flooded with law enforcement, including a helicopter and SWAT team, but the residents of the reported home were completely unaware the call had been made.